 One of the digital marketing terms that email marketers need to pay attention to, an opt-out is when a person subscribed to an email list no longer wants to receive email communication from a specific company or individual, so they remove their email address from the list.

 When you receive an email from a company that says, “Hi Rachel,” that’s personalization.
 Personalization means adding some information to your email that is specific to the person you are sending it to.
 This personal touch can be added in the subject line or in the body of the email.
 Personalization is used to get subscribers to notice a company’s email in the hopes that they are more likely to open it and act on it.

 A single opt-in is when a subscriber doesn’t have to confirm their email address or information twice.
-Once they enter they enter their contact information on a form they are immediately signed up to the email list as a subscriber.
+Once they enter their contact information on a form, they are immediately signed up to the email list as a subscriber.

 A soft bounce is when an email “bounces” back because of a problem with the server or other temporary issue.
 A soft bounce has the opportunity to reach its intended recipient if tried again and is not a permanent issue.

 One of the least popular but better known digital marketing terms.
 Nobody likes receiving spam.
 Spam is email we didn’t sign up to get.
 It’s unsolicited email that a company sends you because, most likely, they purchased an email list and you happen to be on that list.